Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Abstract

 \section{Abstract}

-Descent directions such as movement towards Frank-Wolfe vertices, away steps, in-face away steps and pairwise directions have been an important design consideration in conditional gradient descent (CGD) variants.
-In this work, we attempt to demystify the impact of movement in these directions towards attaining constrained minimizers.
-The best local direction of descent is the directional derivative of the projection of the gradient, which we refer to as the {\it shadow} of the gradient.
-We show that the continuous-time dynamics of moving in the shadow are equivalent to those of PGD however non-trivial to discretize.
-By projecting gradients in PGD, one not only ensures feasibility but is also able to ``wrap'' around the convex region.
-We show that Frank-Wolfe (FW) vertices in fact recover the maximal wrap one can obtain by projecting gradients, thus providing a new perspective \hme{on} these steps.
-We also claim that the shadow steps give the best direction of descent emanating from the convex hull of all possible away-steps.
-Viewing PGD movements in terms of shadow steps gives linear convergence, dependent on the number of faces.
-We combine these insights into a novel {\sc Shadow-CG} method that uses FW steps and shadow steps, while enjoying linear convergence.
-Our analysis develops properties of the curve formed by projecting a line on a polytope, which may be of independent interest.
+Descent directions such as movement towards Descent directions, including movement towards Frank-Wolfe vertices, away-steps, in-face away-steps and pairwise directions, have been an important design consideration in conditional gradient descent (CGD) variants.
+In this work, we attempt to demystify the impact of the movement in these directions towards attaining constrained minimizers.
+The optimal local direction of descent is the directional derivative (i.e., shadow) of the projection of the negative gradient.
+We show that this direction is the best away-step possible, and the continuous-time dynamics of moving in the shadow is equivalent to the dynamics of projected gradient descent (PGD), although it's non-trivial to discretize.
+We also show that Frank-Wolfe (FW) vertices correspond to projecting onto the polytope using an “infinite” step in the direction of the negative gradient, thus providing a new perspective on these steps.
+We combine these insights into a novel Shadow-CG method that uses FW and shadow steps, while enjoying linear convergence, with a rate that depends on the number of breakpoints in its projection curve, rather than the pyramidal width.
+We provide a linear bound on the number of breakpoints for simple polytopes and present scaling-invariant upper bounds for general polytopes based on the number of facets.
+We exemplify the benefit of using Shadow-CG computationally for various applications, while raising an open question about tightening the bound on the number of breakpoints for general polytopes.